Hồng Nhung: Activities of 1990s

 In 1990, she had a chance to perform in Iraq.

 In 1991, she performed in China and Singapore as well as in the process of recording album Sao Anh Khong Den including five Vietnamese songs and four foreign songs.

-In 1992, she performed in Russia, Poland, Korea and China and met later songwriter Trinh Cong Son, later she started to sing his songs with impressive new and refreshing style.
+In 1992, she performed in Russia, Poland, Korea and China and met later songwriter Trinh Cong Son, later she started to sing his songs with her own style.

 In 1993, she joined Duyen Dang Viet Nam 1 show.
 The first Trinh Cong Son album title Bong Bong Oi made a new impact, as this was the new chapter of her career later on.

 In 1995, she released her fourth album Chot Nghe Em Hat - as to be the first ever theme album included many songs from La Van Cuong and Tran Quang Loc.
 One of the songs Co Doi Khi was hit when it made to the top ten of Green Wave Music chart.

 In 1997, she released music video Doa Hoa Vo Thuong.
 The music video was scripted as a story with open ending.
 It was said to be a big leap at that time as all the music videos had no proper script.
 Doa Hoa Vo Thuong became one of the top ballad music video of all times in Vietnam.

 In 2002, she was the first Vietnamese singer to join annual International Asian Music Festival in Singapore alongside Tran Manh Tuan for the performance of the song Inh La Oi, Ngay Khong Mua, Ru Tinh, Ho Tren Nui.
 She also collaborated with composer Craig Armstrong for the soundtrack for the movie The Quiet American and had a cameo in the movie.

 In 2003, she was chosen to perform the song "Vi Mot The Gioi Ngay Mai", SEA Games 22's official theme song which was operated in Ha Noi.